Jesuits: Ireland

-At his instigation, Richard Creagh, a priest of the Diocese of Limerick, was persuaded to accept the vacant Archdiocese of Armagh, and was consecrated at Rome in 1564.
+At his instigation, Richard Creagh, a priest of the Diocese of Limerick, was persuaded to accept the vacant Archdiocese of Armagh, and was consecrated in Rome in 1564.

-This early Limerick school operated in difficult circumstances.
-In April 1566, Good sent a detailed report to Rome of his activities via the Portuguese Jesuits.
-He informed the Jesuit General that he and Daniel had arrived at Limerick city two years beforehand and their situation there had been perilous.
+This early Limerick school, Crescent College, operated in difficult circumstances.
+In April 1566, William Good sent a detailed report to Rome of his activities via the Portuguese Jesuits.
+He informed the Jesuit superior general that he and Edmund Daniel had arrived at Limerick city two years beforehand and their situation there had been perilous.
 Both had arrived in the city in very bad health, but had recovered due to the kindness of the people.

-They established contact with Wolfe, but were only able to meet with him at night, as the English authorities were attempting to arrest the Legate.
+They established contact with Wolfe, but were only able to meet with him at night, as the English authorities were attempting to arrest the legate.
 Wolfe charged them initially with teaching to the boys of Limerick, with an emphasis on religious instruction, and Good translated the catechism from Latin into English for this purpose.
-They remained in the city for eight months, before moving to Kilmallock in December 1565 under the protection of the Earl of Desmond, where they lived in more comfort than the primitive conditions they experienced in the city.
-However they were unable to support themselves at Kilmallock and three months later they returned to the city in Easter 1566, and strangely set up their house in accommodation owned by the Lord Deputy of Ireland, which was conveyed to them by certain influential friends.
+They remained in Limerick for eight months.

+In December 1565, they moved to Kilmallock under the protection of the Earl of Desmond, where they lived in more comfort than the primitive conditions they experienced in Limerick.
+They were unable to support themselves at Kilmallock and three months later they returned to Limerick in Easter 1566, and strangely set up their house in accommodation owned by the Lord Deputy of Ireland, which was conveyed to them by certain influential friends.

 They recommenced teaching at Castle Lane, and imparting the sacraments, though their activities were restricted by the arrival of Royal Commissioners.
-Good reported that as he was an Englishman, English officials in the city cultivated him and he was invited to dine with them on a number of occasions, though he was warned to exercise prudence and avoid promoting the Petrine Primacy and the priority of the Mass amongst the sacraments with his students and congregation, and that his sermons should emphasize obedience to secular princes if he wished to avoid arrest.
+Good reported that as he was an Englishman, English officials in the city cultivated him and he was invited to dine with them on a number of occasions, though he was warned to exercise prudence and avoid promoting the Petrine primacy and the priority of the Mass amongst the sacraments with his students and congregation, and that his sermons should emphasize obedience to secular princes if he wished to avoid arrest.

 The number of scholars in their care was very small.
 An early example of a school play in Ireland is sent in one of Good's reports, which was performed on the Feast of St. John in 1566.
-The school was conducted in one large aula, but the students were divided into distinct classes.
-Good gives a highly detailed report of the curriculum taught and the top class studied the first and second parts of Johannes Despauterius's Commentarli grammatici, and read a few letters of Cicero or the dialogues of Frusius (André des Freux, SJ).
-The second class committed Donatus' texts in Latin to memory and read dialogues as well as works by Ēvaldus Gallus.
-Students in the third class learned Donatus by heart, though translated into English rather than through Latin.
+The school was conducted in one large aula, with the students were divided into distinct classes.
+Good gives a highly detailed report of the curriculum taught.
+The top class studied the first and second parts of Johannes Despauterius's Commentarli grammatici, and read a few letters of Cicero or the dialogues of Frusius (André des Freux, SJ).
+The second class committed Donatus' texts in Latin to memory and read dialogues and works by Ēvaldus Gallus.
+Students in the third class learned Donatus by heart, translated into English rather than Latin.
 Young boys in the fourth class were taught to read.
 Progress was slow because there were too few teachers to conduct classes simultaneously.